adamghill/dlite/README.md

 So, one week-end afternoon (4/20 weekend 2019 :), while working on a personal project using a static site generator, I thought it was way too much of an overhead to bring in something like Vue, React or Angular, just to make a small piece reactive on the personal static site.

-So [Mardix] decided to create Litedom, to just be a simple drop-in view library that can make any sections of the site reactive without the overhead.
+So [Mardix] decided to create `Litedom`, to just be a simple drop-in view library that can make any sections of the site reactive without the overhead.
 [Mardix] wanted...
 HTML to stay as is.
 No React, no Vue, just...
 HTML and me.

 ### Does it replace React, Vue etc?